 A completely randomized factorial experiment was conducted in a greenhouse environment with three replications.
 The first factor consisted of the biochar treatments including rice husk (RH) and sheep manure (SM) generated at 300 °C and 500 °C (Control (C) (with no biochar), SM300, SM500, RH300 and RH500), each at the level of 3%wt.
 The second factor included Si application levels (0 (S0), 250 (S1) and 500 (S2) mg Si kg-1 soil) supplied as Na2SiO3 (Sigma Aldrich, 98%) solution.
 Based on the experimental design, Si levels were added to the 2 kg of Ni-treated soil samples and after drying the soil and mixing it, the prepared biochars were added to the required amount.
 Immediately after that, the treated soil samples were transferred to plastic pots (45 pieces each containing 2 kg soil) and to facilitate the required reactions, the moisture content of the samples was kept at field capacity level for a duration of two weeks.
 Thereafter, 6 corn seeds (Zea mays L. 604) were planted in each pot, and at the 4-leaf stage, 2 plants were kept in each pot until the end of cultivation.
 During the growth of the plant, distilled water was used to maintain the soil moisture content in the pots at field capacity.
 After 90 days, the plants were harvested at the soil interface, rinsed with distilled water to remove contamination, immediately air-dried and kept for Ni determination of plant shoots.
-After separating the roots and air drying, the soil from the pots was sifted via a 2 mm mesh, and subsequently utilized for performing Ni release kinetics experiment and determining the Ni chemical fractions.
+After separating the roots, the soil from the pots was immediately air-dried, and then passed through a 2 mm sieve and stored in labelled polyethylene bags at room temperature, to be subsequently utilized for performing Ni sequential extraction and release kinetics.